Severe storms in Australia: 2022

 On the evening of Monday 3 January 2022, a power supercell thunderstorm impacted Canberra.
 It began to move through Tuggeranong, which prompted the Bureau of Meteorology to issue a Severe Thunderstorm Warning for Damaging Winds, Heavy Rainfall and Large Hailstones.
 The storm underwent further intensification as it moved over Canberra and hit Belconnen at peak strength.
 As the storm moved over West Belconnen, the Bureau of Meteorology updated their Severe Thunderstorm Warning to include Giant Hailstones.

 The storm reportedly produced hailstones the size of golf balls.
 Many trees and powerlines were also brought down, causing 17,000 people to be without power.
-Flash Flooding was also reported in various suburbs.
+Flash flooding was also reported in various suburbs.

 The ACT SES received over 800 calls for help, with teams from NSW SES brought in to assist with clean up efforts.

 It took up to seven days before power was fully restored to some parts of Canberra, such as Scullin.

+The storm event and emergency services response to it was the subject of a formal Inquiry by the Australian Capital Territory Legislative Assembly, Standing Committee on Health and Community Wellbeing.